alfred4ibmOrg/ACE4MAG/Datapower/Lab3/README.md

 ![](./images/DP-LAB3-00050.png)

-**51.**	In Request type field, select the option: **Non-XML**
+**51.**	In Request type field, select the option: **Non-XML** (DO NOT FOLLOW THE VALUE IN THE IMAGE BELOW)
 ![](./images/DP-LAB3-00051.png)

 **52.**	Click the **Apply** button in the upper section of the form to activate this new configuration.